Skip to main content

 3. Choose a save location in the file dialog.
 The filename defaults to ThemeName.json

-The exported file contains the theme's name, type (dark or light), and the full set of color tokens.
-Internal metadata like location and builtin flags are stripped, so the file is clean for redistribution.
-Cancelling the save dialog does nothing (no error message).
+The exported file contains the theme's name, its type (dark or light), and the full set of color tokens.
+Internal metadata like the location and builtin flags is stripped, so the file is clean for redistribution.
+Cancelling the save dialog does nothing, with no error message.

 Importing a Theme

-Importing adds a theme to your custom themes list and immediately switches to it.
+Importing adds a theme to your custom themes list and switches to it.

 1. Open Settings > Appearance and click Import app theme... below the theme picker